How To Play Fishbowl Game: Rules and Tips

 • What U.S. state is known as the “Land of Enchantment”?

-• After his crucifixion, who takes down the body of Jesus Christ off the cross of Calvary?
+• After his crucifixion, who took down the body of Jesus Christ from the cross of Calvary?

 • Who trains Luke Skywalker to fight against the Galactic Empire?